Built around workflow pressure, not sector labels.

 Delivery pattern

-The first release should prove the operating model, not just the technology.
+The first release should prove the workflow, not just the technology.

 Baseline the workflow